thejohnyw/Discord-NASA-Reddit-Bot/README.md

 6.
     login into discord and join this server link for demo: https://discord.gg/EFeGRYD496

+IMPORTANT NOTE: FOR BOT TO RUN, I NEED TO SEND YOU THE .env FILE WITH PASSWORDS & API KEYS

 you're welcome to use this discord account:

 username: bot_tester#0350